teryror/raster-fonts/README.md

 ```

 This will generate a monochrome signed distance field texture containing all glyphs in the printable
 ASCII range from the given font file.
-[As described by Chris Green, then working for Valve](valve-paper):
+[As described by Chris Green, then working for Valve][valve-paper]:

 [valve-paper]: https://steamcdn-a.akamaihd.net/apps/valve/2007/SIGGRAPH2007_AlphaTestedMagnification.pdf